-- All illegal drugs - All legal drugs including alcohol, tobacco and volatile substances which can be inhaled

-All over-the-counter and prescription medicines.
+- All illegal drugs - All legal drugs including alcohol, tobacco and volatile substances which can be inhaled - All over the counter and prescription medicines.

-Drugs and alcohol education is also taught through the condensed Kapow Scheme of Work'.
-This compulsory topic is taught in all years throughout the school, from Reception to Year 6.
 Lessons will be planned, adapted and delivered as appropriate to the age and phase of the pupils and will be differentiated according to individual learning styles.
-Where appropriate, visitors and outside speakers may be invited into the school to lead classes on prescription drug education, and drug and alcohol misuse.
+Where appropriate, visitors and outside speakers may be invited in to the school to lead classes on prescription drug education, and drug and alcohol misuse.